 Man, a lot goes into satisfying the public!
 I did ring the bell in appreciation.

 1-Leave out the “offensive” verses in the bible.
 In fact, just leave the bible out altogether if possible.
-Just be “positive”.
+Just be “positive, affirming, and progressive”.

 2-Add the food and beverage.

 3-Hire entertainers (preachers and musicians) who can keep the whole thing going without God.
 Performance, not Pastoral, degrees are needed.

 4-Look the part.
 Dress down, dumb down and yet stand up for 30 minutes adoring the musicians on the “stage”. –musicians who need an audience, not a congregation.